msrekha02/smw/README.md

 ---

 ## Troubleshooting

+**First boot reports `dependency failed to start`.** On a fresh volume the API and worker apply migrations concurrently and race on `CREATE EXTENSION pg_trgm`.
+The API exits with code 3.
+Run `docker compose up` again; the extension exists by then and it comes up clean.
+Harmless, and it only happens on an empty volume.

+**`REPLAY_SCENARIO` reverted to `baseline`.** An inline variable (`REPLAY_SCENARIO=x docker compose up`) does not carry into a second invocation, so re-running after the race above silently boots the default.
+Use `export`, and confirm with `docker compose exec api printenv REPLAY_SCENARIO`.

 **Every card says `seeding`.** SPY has fewer than 260 bars, so scored digests are withheld deliberately — without that gate every window would silently measure as a